What experience level should I specify in a sommelier job description?

 Common misunderstanding: More years mean better skills.

-Common misunderstanding: Only experience in similar establishments matters.
+Common misunderstanding: Only similar establishment experience matters.

 What should I mention about training opportunities for new sommeliers?